Fast-food eating places represent

 Fast-food eating places represent 3

 “Critics often accuse McDonald’s and its ilk of being monoliths that throw around their influential purchasing and advertising power to public damage,” Chandler writes.
 In this column: unlivable wages, poor working conditions, bad treatment of animals, and meals of questionable dietary value, to begin.
 All that, he has the same opinion, is proper.
-Yet, it might be a mistake to write down the whole lot off.
-There is a motive fast meals occupy such a wonderful place in our hearts, and it’s not simply that we’re all silly and unhealthy.
+Yet, it might be a mistake to write down the whole lot.
+There is a motive: fast meals occupy such a wonderful place in our hearts, and it’s not simply that we’re all silly and unhealthy.

 But it’s additionally approximately the meals itself.